 Enjoy a day exploring Norway’s capital, Oslo.
-There will be a farewell dinner this evening.
+There will be a farewell dinner this evening at the hotel.

-For those flying home the cars will be collected this morning.
-Tour participants will then be taken to the airport.
+For those flying home the cars will be collected this morning to be transported back to the UK.
+Tour participants will then be taken to the airport for the flight home

-For those tour participants driving take the ferry from Oslo to Copenhagen and then depart for home.
+For those tour participants driving take the ferry from Oslo to Copenhagen or Kiel and then depart for home.